siminegroup/E2EDNA2/README_CONSTRAINTS.md

 ```

 This is the template format that you should follow when inputting the angles into this .csv file.
 Please do not remove this first line.
-Also, please do not change the name of the .csv file.
+Also, please do not change the name of this .csv file.

 ### The variables
 ```residue_num``` is the residue number.
 It starts from 0, to ensure it matches with Python's (and OpenMM's) indexing style.